Reducing Estate Tax with an Irrevocable Life Insurance Trust (ILIT)

 Establishing an ILIT

-1. Creating a New ILIT:
+1. Establishing a New Life Insurance Policy:

-• Set up the ILIT.
+• Establish ILIT.

 • Acquire a life insurance policy, naming the ILIT as both owner and beneficiary.

-1. This method is generally the most advisable, as you will not hold any personal ownership over the policy.
+This method is generally the most advisable, as you will not hold any personal ownership over the policy.

 2. Transferring an Existing Policy:

-• Create a new ILIT.
+• Establish ILIT.

 • Transfer ownership of an existing life insurance policy into the ILIT.

-1. This transfer constitutes a gift, potentially triggering gift tax consequences.
+This transfer constitutes a gift, potentially triggering gift tax consequences.
 However, the taxable amount is based on the fair market value of the policy at the time of transfer—not the death benefit.
 Although the gift tax implications may be minimal, caution is necessary.
 If you pass away within three years of transferring the policy to the ILIT, it will still be included in your estate.

 Administering an ILIT